-You may be asked to submit a resume or a Curriculum Vitae (CV), depending on the type of program you’re applying for.
-Typically, CVs demonstrate your academic credentials like research/awards earned, and resumes emphasize your professional experience, although there is a tremendous amount of overlap.
+You may be asked to submit a resume or a Curriculum Vitae (CV), depending on the type of grad school program to which you’re applying.
+Typically, writing a resume for grad school applications demonstrate your academic credentials, like research/awards earned, as well as your professional experience, although there is a tremendous amount of overlap.

 Generally, PhD and academic-based programs require CVs, and other grad programs ask for resumes.
 If you want to be a teacher, you’ll write a CV, and if you want work professionally, you’ll write a resume.
 But, make sure you know exactly which one you’re supposed to write.
-Contact your school if necessary.
-An error will likely automatically disqualify you.
+Contact your school if necessary to confirm, as an error will likely automatically disqualify you.

-Your resume is one of the final factors in your grad school admissions process.
-Most schools look at your GRE score and undergrad grades first; then move on to your resume, application essay and interview.
-See more from Varsity Tutors on how to improve your GRE score and improving your graduate school application.
+Your grad school resume is one of the key factors in your grad school application process.
+Most schools look at your GRE score and undergrad grades first; then move on to your resume, application essay, and interview.
+See more on how to improve your GRE score and improving your graduate school application.

-Personal Statement: Energy expert who will use Stanford’s Engineering Graduate Program to help solve the global oil crisis by creating more fuel efficient automobiles
+- Energy expert who will use Stanford’s Engineering Graduate Program to help solve the global oil crisis by creating more fuel efficient automobiles.

-Personal Statement: Safety expert who will use Stanford’s Engineering Graduate Program to save more lives by engineering safer automobiles
+- Safety expert who will use Stanford’s Engineering Graduate Program to save more lives by engineering safer automobiles.

 At this point, all you have to do is prove your statement, and you’re in.

 It will feel too immature.
 Instead, use a personal statement described above.